 Although vaping has fewer chemicals than traditional smoking, it’s not free of toxins.
-Your parrot can still become sick or die from exposure to vaping.
+So, your parrot can still become sick or die from exposure to vaping.

 Can Parrots Die from Cigarette Smoke?

-Cigarette smoke can kill a parrot.
-That’s because long-term exposure to secondhand smoke can result in your parrot developing various illnesses, leading to:
+Cigarette smoke can kill a parrot because long-term exposure to secondhand smoke can result in your parrot developing various illnesses, leading to:

 - Breathing troubles

 - Skin conditions

 While this is true for many pets exposed to secondhand smoke, birds are at greater risk.
 So, your macaw could be more likely to experience breathing problems than your dog.
 That’s because parrots have a uniquely sensitive respiratory system, making them more susceptible to various toxins or airborne chemicals.

 Parrots don’t have lungs.
 Instead, they have a series of air sacs that are spread throughout their inner chest.
 This unique build means that a parrot will have every breath of air pass through it twice.
 A parrot can take in more oxygen from the air by using an effective gas exchange mechanism in its blood vessels.

 This works against the parrot when it comes to smoke.
 It will inhale more toxins from the air.
 As such, nicotine and tar will have a more profound effect on a parrot’s body.
 Your parrot doesn’t need to smoke a cigarette to experience the negative effects.
 Even being in the same room while someone smokes can cause respiratory issues.